 - Failing to respond in a reasonable amount of time

 - Ignoring emails, letters, and calls from a claimant or client

-- Requesting more information than neccessary (especially medical records
+- Requesting more information than necessary (especially medical records)

 - Refusing to provide just cause for offering a lower settlement

 Knowing what kind of tactics constitute bad faith is essential to winning an insurance claim.
 If the insurance company (either your insurer or the negligent party’s) is being unresponsive, unreasonable, or ignoring you, it’s crucial to contact an injury claims attorney right away.
 An experienced lawyer will know how to approach these insurers and will help you secure a bigger reward for your injury claim.
 If an insurance company continues to act in bad faith, you may have to file a separate lawsuit against the provider who, for all intents and purposes, is acting negligently.

 What Do I Do if an Insurance Company Acts in Bad Faith?

 One of the best ways to deal with bad faith is to document everything.
 Not only your damages and expenses, but every piece of correspondence between you and the claims adjuster.
 Keeping a journal or requesting certified mail may seem excessive, but it’s worth the effort if you have to file a lawsuit against the insurance company for acting in bad faith.